kevinpmcgee14/geopandas_demo/README.md

 # GeoJson Analyzer

 ## Intro
+This demo looks at a set of building footprints, and generates a list of what buildings are within 5 meters of each other.

 This script takes a geojson as input and for each polygon:

 * calculates the polygon centroid (the "point_average")